skiadas/WebAppsCourse/notes/numbers.md

     - `NaN` is not equal to any value, including itself.
     - You can see that by trying `NaN == NaN`.
 - Some behavior to watch out for (try to explain it): `Number.MAX_VALUE == Number.MAX_VALUE + 1`.
-- **NOTE**: These are not reserved values.
-In theory someone could create a local variable with the same name, and set it to any value.
 - Make sure to read about rounding errors, that are unavoidable whenever you do floating point arithmetic.